danielfoehrKn/kubeswitch/README.md

 Use "switch [command] --help" for more information about a command.
 ```
-Just type `switch` to search for kubeconfig files with name `config` in the `~/.kube` directory.
+Just type `switch` to search for kubeconfig files with name `config` in the local `~/.kube` directory.
 As shown above, there are multiple flags available to adjust this behaviour.

-To speed up the fuzzy search, I would recommend putting all the kubeconfig files into a single directory containing only kubeconfig files.
-The default `~/.kube` directory contains a bunch of other files that have to be filtered out.
+## Configuration

+I recommend setting up an alias for your `switch` commands.

+For instance, to always using the directory `~/.kube/switch` to search for kubeconfig files,
+use the following alias:

 ```
 alias switch='switch --kubeconfig-directory ~/.kube/switch'